Grand Opening of the Sustainability Week in Lund 2017

 Elin Gustafsson (s), kommunalråd City of Lund

-Organizers of this event: Lund University Sustainability Forum, Raul Wallenberg Institute, LUCSUS, Centre of Middle East Studies, Lund UN Society and the City of Lund.
+Organizers of this event: Lund University Sustainability Forum, Raoul Wallenberg Institute, Lund University Centre for Sustainability Studies (LUCSUS) and the City of Lund.

 Other activities & exhibitions, 15.00–21.00